nia40m/sublime-display-nums/README.md

 ### Installation

-Clone this repository or download zip archive into the Sublime 3 package directory (you can find it in menu option `Preferences -> Browse Packages...`). **Keep in mind** that plugin folder name should be `sublime-display-nums`.
+Clone this repository or download zip archive into the Sublime 3 package directory (you can find it in menu option `Preferences -> Browse Packages...`). **Keep in mind** that plugin folder name should be `Display numbers`.

 ### Aditional functionality
 * Pressing any digit of binary number makes it opposit of it's current value.